AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 # db

-This section relates to configuring the application's database connection.
+This section presents the configuration of application's database connection.

 ## **url**